Bitcoin (BTC) wallet

 Before creating a new block, the current block must be verified.
 It can never be overwritten once verified and all the transactions in that block are confirmed.
 This immutable distributed ledger is a transparent list of transactions anyone can explore.
 The transactions don't display any usernames, only wallet addresses.

 Now, you might be wondering: how does a wallet work and what differs it from a bank account?

 How Do Bitcoin Wallets Work?

 A Bitcoin wallet is essentially a software program that generates an address, stores Bitcoin tokens, and allows you to send and receive Bitcoin.
 Simple, right?
 Well, that's the concept's bare bones.
 In reality, though, wallets have much, much more to them.

-You have millions of Bitcoin wallets out there to choose from, though not all wallets are the same.
-Some wallets are basic, just for storing, sending, and receiving while others may have a built-in exchange, staking, cashback payments and other options.
+You have dozens of Bitcoin wallet apps out there to choose from, though not all wallets are the same.
+Some wallets are basic, just for storing, sending, and receiving while Atomic offers a built-in exchange, staking, cashback payments and other options.
 You should choose a wallet to suit your needs.

 Another fun fact: you can have more than one wallet!
 I'm sure you have more than one physical wallet at home, right?
 You can do the same with cryptocurrency wallets, too.
 Decentralized crypto apps like Atomic allow you to store all your wallets in one place.
 Hardware wallet support also helps many users to protect their assets with another layer of security features.

-Now that you have your wallet, you probably have many questions about it.
+Now that you have your Bitcoin wallet, you probably have many questions about it.
 Let's get technical here and try to answer some questions.

-First, let's take a look at Atomic Wallet and how to get started with it.
+First, let's take a look at Atomic Wallet account and how to get started with it.

 Atomic Wallet has many features, and we'll discuss 4 of the main features and how to use them next.